themesberg/flowbite/content/getting-started/introduction.md

 ---
 layout: home
-title: Getting started with FlowBite
+title: FlowBite - Tailwind CSS components library
 description: Get started with an open-source set of UI components and elements built with Tailwind CSS
 group: getting-started
 toc: true
+cleanTitle: true
 ---

 ## What is FlowBite?